 What about tougher scenarios, such as trying to buy or refinance with average credit, but zero to negative equity?
 According to expert Brian Fishman of Illinois-based DB Diamond Mortgage Group, the zero-down days are over, apart from incentives such as the soon-to-expire home buyer credits.
 Refinancing is possible, however.

 Freddie Mac has refinance opportunities for those with mortgages of up to 105% of their appraised value.
 Fannie has them for up to 95%.
 The lower credit and low-or-zero-equity deals will cost at least a point or more above published rates.
 But it might get done.

 Believe it or not, even if your first and second mortgages total 125% of the appraised value, Fannie or Freddie may yet have programs that will refinance the first mortgage at a reasonable rate, as long as the second-mortgage holder doesn't object.

-Since every scenario is different, I'm not suggesting that you refinance this type.
-I'm simply suggesting you weigh all reasonable options vs. assume that you have no choices.
+Since every scenario is different, it's important to weigh all reasonable options vs. assume that you have no choices.

 How can you determine which opportunities are available to you and which best suit your particular circumstances?
-I'm still a big fan of doing homework.
-I recommend that you consider seeking input from multiple sources, such as your current servicer, your local bank, your mortgage broker, and your local real estate professional.
+Consider seeking input from multiple sources, such as your current servicer, your local bank, your mortgage broker, and your local real estate professional.

 In a nutshell, if you have credit scores in the low 600s or higher, 10% or greater equity in your home, and you're paying above 6%, you should be shopping to refinance.
 If you're in the market to buy a home, set these levels as your minimum standards, understanding that the better your credit and the more you can put down, the better your chances of getting the lowest mortgage rate available.